 There was a time, when I lived in a long narrow flat in leafy Russell Road, off the Olympia end of Kensington High Street, that my flat mates and I virtually lived on cauliflower cheese.
 I worked near the Angel, parallel with Upper Street, Islington, and used to shop in Essex Road market.
 When I say shop, what I actually mean is pick up discarded cauliflower, tomatoes and onions lying by the side of the stalls.
 I’m pretty sure it’s not really kosher, but it became a way of life, this was urban food for free.
 We’re talking late sixties, very early seventies.
 I remember making cauli cheese in a roasting tin because it was the only pan large enough to accommodate enough for everyone.
 It was often piled at the last minute with some kind of salad, a colourful mess that went down a storm.
 I’m still experimenting but the time-honoured favourite is what I call deluxe cauli cheese with hard boiled eggs hidden in the cheese sauce and a generous streaky bacon lattice that shrinks and crisps, the fat enriching every mouthful.
 That’s what I made for supper tonight, with leftover French peas and meaty pork sausages.
 Oh my, this is a very good combination, specially if there are some roast tomato halves on offer – they can cook at the same time as the sausages.

 When I made pastry for treacle tart earlier in the week, I made far too much, so decided to use it to make a pie for supper tomorrow when The B’s mum is coming over.
-Chicken and leek with a hint of tarragon is a favourite combination and that’s my plan.
+Chicken and Leek Pie with Tarragon is a favourite combination and that’s my plan.
 I nip out and do the shopping and then cook the filling, leaving it to cool before it’s piled into a pastry-lined pie tin.
 I decorate the lid with leaves and paint it with beaten egg for a glossy finish.

 For tonight’s supper, my stores come up trumps.
 There is smoked streaky bacon, eggs and parmesan in the fridge, garlic hanging by the French windows and a choice of pasta in the cupboard, so it’s super-simple supper of carbonara conjured in minutes.
 I never tire of it.